Augmentative and Alternative Communication (AAC) Programs and Devices

 Communication is an essential part of life.
 We rely on communication to express our wants and needs, form friendships, exchange ideas, and engage in our communities.
 For the many people with disabilities who have difficulties with spoken communication, augmentative and alternative communication (AAC) devices and programs can bring language alive and make communication possible.

 So, what is AAC, and what kinds of AAC devices are out there?
 How do you know if your child could benefit from one?
 What kinds of support and funding are available?
-We sat down with speech-language pathologist (SLP) and AAC specialist Ali Steers, and Undivided’s Head of Health Plan Advocacy Services, Leslie Lobel, to learn more.
+To learn more, we sat down with speech-language pathologist (SLP) and AAC specialist Ali Steers as well as Undivided’s Head of Health Plan Advocacy Services, Leslie Lobel.

 What is AAC?

 “AAC looks like so many things,” Steers says, “so it can be really hard for someone to wrap their brain around what exactly AAC is.”
-Functionally speaking, AAC can be anything from an iPad app to a computer with text-to-speech software to a dedicated, portable device or low-tech systems like communication boards, PECS, and signing.
+Functionally speaking, AAC can be anything from an iPad app to a computer with text-to-speech software to a dedicated, portable device or low-tech systems like communication boards, a picture exchange communication system (PECS), and signing.
 “We can all kind of think of ourselves as AAC users,” Steers says.
 “All of us are sending text messages.
 All of us are writing emails.
 All of us are using emojis.”

 Steers adds that it’s important to recognize that all children already communicate in some way, whether it’s verbal, with their eyes, or vocalizations, and that AAC devices are used to augment or add to a child’s communication.